nirpr/Linux-FlightsAPI/README.md

-# Interface to print flights details from OpenSky Network
+# CLI to print flights details from OpenSky Network
 This project, created by Omer Kriger, Or Segal, and Nir Peretz, provides a command line interface for printing flight details from the OpenSky Network.
 The project is designed to run on a Linux environment.

 This project, created by Omer Kriger, Or Segal, and Nir Peretz, provides an interface for printing flight details from the OpenSky Network.
 The project is designed to run on a Linux environment.